 Bardwell Farm is committed to growing a quality product that has a positive impact on the environment and local community.
 Growing food here in the healthy soil of the Pioneer Valley is just as important to us as educating the public about the benefits of eating and shopping close to home.

 ”Sustainability is the act of conserving an ecological balance by avoiding depletion of natural resources.”

-Our yearly crop plan gives back to the earth through diversification, crop rotation, limited tillage or no till, cover cropping, natural fertilizer amendments and more.
+Our yearly crop plan gives back to the earth through diversification, crop rotation, limited tillage or no till, cover cropping, and year-round production to sustain the earth and our customers throughout every season.

 Meet The Farmer

-Harrison’s passion for agriculture began with the inspiration of his grandparents and their love of farming.
-After mentoring with several businesses in the area he found his home at Wendelowski Farm where he was able to hone his skills and build roots within the agricultural community.
-In 2016 Harrison continued the family name by becoming the full-time owner and operator of Bardwell Farm.
+Harrison is a 9th generation farmer and his passion for agriculture began with the inspiration of his grandparents and their love of farming.
+After mentoring with several businesses in the Hatfield area, he found his home at Wendolowski Farm where he was able to hone his skills and build roots within the agricultural community.
+To further his ambitions, Harrison attended Stockbridge School of Agriculture and obtained an associates degree in Sustainable Food and Farming.
+In 2016 he continued the family name by becoming the full-time owner and operator of Bardwell Farm.

 “Farming is a challenging career.
 You are at the mercy of mother nature, but the ability to feed people, help people survive, it’s one of the most rewarding things you can do as an individual.”